INS No 100(i-ii)

 EU Commission Regulation (EU) No 231/2012

-The Codex Alimentarius Commission has finalized authorization of Curcumin use in flavored fluid milk drinks (food category number 1.1.4) with a maximum permitted level (MPL) of 150 mg/kg and soups and broths (food category number 12.5) with a MPL of 50 mg/kg, as noted in the General Standard of Food Additives (GSFA).
-A large number of other applications of Curcumin as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comment process.
-Most applications are pending approval at Step 7 of the Step Process with few at Step 4.
-The MPL for most of these applications range from 50-700 ppm, with few exceptions of lower limits in selected types of foods.
+The Codex Alimentarius Commission has finalized authorization of curcumin use in six food categories, including flavored fluid milk drinks, soups and broths, confectionery, chewing gum, pre-cooked pastas and noodles and like products, and decorations, toppings (non-fruit) and sweet sauces as noted in the General Standard of Food Additives (GSFA).
+A large number of other applications of curcumin as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comment process.

 JECFA evaluated curcumin most recently at its 61st meeting, noting that in evaluatng a new multigeneration study in rats that were fed with curcumin for periods of up to 24 weeks, dcreased weight gain in the F2 generation was observed at doses equal to 960–1100mg/kgbw per day of curcumin; the NOEL was 250–320mg/kgbw per day.
 Taking into account all of the data evaluated previously, the Committee withdrew the temporary designation and allocated an ADI of 0–3mg/kgbw for curcumin, based on the NOEL of 250–320mg/kgbw per day in the multigeneration study in rats, and the application of a safety factor of 100.